haterspace/haterspace/README.md

 ![](https://media.licdn.com/dms/image/D4E16AQGKqhb7ka3eqA/profile-displaybackgroundimage-shrink_350_1400/0/1700085405113?e=1706140800&v=beta&t=STPmQV7W2dQqycO3L92F2Ze2-SnXHG87oY_I9gWnKbE)

-I'm an aspiring frontend developer with good taste ;)
+I'm an aspiring frontend developer with good taste ;) I've been developing for a total of 2 years, of which I spent a year learning the base on my own, and then took courses at Elbrus Bottcamp programming school, where I gained fundamental knowledge for commercial web application development.

-I'm currently looking for a job and an experienced team with an interesting project where I can prove myself and help to create a cool product!
+I am currently looking for a job and an experienced team with an interesting project where I can prove myself and help to create a cool product!

 Skills: React, Redux Toolkit, JavaScript, TypeScript, Node.js, Express.js, PostgreSQL, HTML, CSS